 Our Supplier Sustainability team is composed of individuals from the regions in which they work.
 We believe that local staff are more effective at understanding workers’ needs, take greater responsibility for enforcing our standards—particularly on issues that can be difficult to detect—and help us ensure compliance with our COVC.

 We use an integrated scorecard within our sourcing department to measure our suppliers’ performance.
-We believe that further integrating sustainability into our sourcing practices will play a key role in improving social and labor performance and limiting any contribution our purchasing practices may have on issues such as excessive overtime.
+We believe that further integrating sustainability into our sourcing practices will play a key role in improving social and labor performance, and we are also improving our purchasing practices to reduce issues such as excessive overtime.

 In addition to our policies, we recognize that transparency has become a core expectation of global companies.
 Twice a year, we publish our approved list of facilities, which includes cut-and-sew facilities, embroideries and laundries.
 Our Supplier Sustainability team monitors each of the facilities disclosed on our list, and publishes detailed data on our assessments, findings and resolution processes here.

-Our statement on Xinjiang can be found here.
+Our statement on cotton sourcing may be found here.